 When someone suffers injuries from a motor vehicle crash and wishes to recover damages, they can file a lawsuit against the liable party.
 However, one entity may be solely responsible, or there could be multiple entities or defendants bearing some level of responsibility.
 This could range from the employer of a negligent truck driver to the manufacturer of a defective car part.
 Having multiple defendants in an Atlanta car accident trial does not necessarily make the case more complicated but it requires skill to properly litigate.
-One of our seasoned attorneys could help you determine whom to name on a lawsuit.
+One of our seasoned Atlanta multiple defendant car accident lawyers could help you determine whom to name on a lawsuit.

 How Does Litigation Proceed if There Are Multiple Defendants?

 If there are multiple defendants in a case, litigation will proceed similar to how it would with one defendant, although each defendant has the right to serve their own discovery.
 In a multi-defendant case, the plaintiff will typically receive written discovery requests from each defendant, and at their deposition each defendant’s lawyer has the right to question the plaintiff.